 Ways to get better sleep –

 Other options to help you feel more rested can be to take time for yourself throughout the day.
 It can be a walk outside, listening to music, or even reading a favorite book.
 You can also schedule a massage or energy work if you need a little extra help.
-If you decide to get a massage, ask your therapist if you can add essential oils including lavender, orange, and bergamot to help relax and center you during the service.
+If you decide to get a massage, or give yourself a massage at home, ask your therapist if you can add essential oils including lavender, orange, and bergamot to help relax and center you during the service.

 Hopefully, these easy to implement stress reducers find a way into your everyday life.
 Reducing your stress levels on a regular basis can be better for your heart, decrease depression, regulate your mood, and improve your sleep.